xiangshao/xiangshao.github.io/_pages/cv.md

   * Faculty of Business and Economics, The University of Hong Kong

-Referee Service
+Service
 ======
+2022- Associate editor: Journal of Asian Economics

+ad hoc referee for:
-Journal of Banking and Finance, Journal of Comparative Economics, Journal of Economic Behavior and Organization, Management Science，Production and Operations Managemen
+Journal of Banking and Finance, Journal of Comparative Economics, Journal of Economic Behavior and Organization, Management Science，Production and Operations Management